anupmannem/Pro-MERN-Stack-book/README.md

 -   this method takes in an object and top level properties are merged into the existing state.
 -   within the component, you can access the properties via `this.state` variable.
 -   the initialization of state is done in the constructor.

+This is what **declarative programming** paradigm is all about, you just mutate the model(state) and views rerender itself to reflect the changes.

+# Event Handling

+To handle button's click event, we attach the handle function to the onClick attribute.